-Ensuring fairness and promoting diversity The service should make sure it has effective grievance procedures.
+Ensuring fairness and promoting diversity 21 The service should make sure it has effective grievance procedures.
 It should identify and put in place ways to improve staff confidence in those procedures.
-8.1 Management development training in operating the grievance procedure is implemented - End of September 2023 We are reviewing our grievance procedure - publication on consultation with FBU target December 23.
-Professional Standards Investigator (PSI) role created, financed and implemented with effect from 14th August 2023.
-PSI Implemented Grievance Training delivered Professional Standards Investigator has commenced employment on 14 August 2023 AC FO Head of Human Resources 31/12/2023 31/12/23 N Ensuring fairness and promoting diversity The service should have a consistent plan to promote positive action with under-represented groups and make sure staff understand the purpose and benefits of a diverse workforce.
-Continue and evolve plan of engagement activity that includes positive action events e.g. Have A Go Days, targeted community events and targeter advertising across platforms.
+8.1 Management development training in operating the grievance procedure is implemented - End of September 2023 delivered Professional Standards Investigator has commenced employment on 14 August 2023 Head of Human Resources 31/12/2023 31/12/23 N Ensuring fairness and promoting diversity 22 The service should have a consistent plan to promote positive action with under-represented groups and make sure staff understand the purpose and benefits of a diverse workforce.
 Review the recent Whole time Firefighter recruitment process to understand where those from underrepresented groups leave the selection process.
-8.2 support to those from underrepresented groups.
+We will continue to offer targeted recruitment support to those from underrepresented groups.
 31/03/2024.
-We are also exploring utilising 'Practice to Progress' if evidence shows that people with protected characteristics are failing at interview stage.
-Develop a programme of education and elearning to improve the understanding of positive action and how it can be applied during recruitment and progression by 31/12/2023.
-Supported with an integrated internal communication and engagement plan that reinforces diversity key messages Continue to work with the regional Equality, Diversity and Inclusion (EDI) Forum to share best practice.
-Increased Positive Action Whole time campaign has just been finished.
+We are also exploring utilising 'Practice to Progress' if evidence shows that Whole time campaign has just been finished.
 Analysis on the areas where people with protected characteristics have been unsuccessful will take place.
-Head of Human Resources and Head of Strategic Communication 31/03/2024 31/03/24 N Managing performance and developing leaders The service should ensure it has arrangements in place to identify, develop and support all high-potential staff across the organisation.
-The Service will undertake the following actions: 1.
-The Service now offers banded operational promotional gateways to identify high potential staff.
-This helps identify high-potential staff who then receive further support and development opportunities to accelerate their leadership journey.
-This process has already been adopted for supervisory and middle manager levels in the Service.
-2. The Service has implemented a cross functional Workforce Planning Group, the group meets quarterly review succession and development projections for staff across all parts of the organisation.
-This process has already been adopted to utilise better workforce planning to identify, develop and support all high-potential staff across the organisation.
+ACEO Head of Human Resources and Head of Strategic Communication 31/03/2024 31/03/24 N Managing performance and developing leaders The service should ensure it has arrangements in place to identify, develop and support all high-potential staff across the organisation.
 3. The Service will undertake a full review of year one of our new appraisal process.
 This will help to identify high-potential staff, manage training needs analysis and match staff to further development pathways by establishing a talent grid for all staff.
-The Service will review our appraisal policy to formalise a review of all staff to identify, develop and support those who have been highlighted by their managers as having the potential to progress beyond their current level.
-We will amend our policy by Dec 2023 and complete a review of the first year of our new appraisal process by Feb 2024.
-4. The Service will develop Core learning pathways for all staff grades both support and operational.
-This will help provide clarity to staff on the learning and develop they would need to fulfil roles and help high potential staff to identify accelerated development opportunities.
-We aim to develop and roll out core learning pathways for all roles by April 2024.
-Banded promotoinal gateways Workforce planning group Review of new appraisal process Core learning pathways for all staff AC 9/8/23 - Action plan added .
-Head of Training and FO Assurance Y There is an anticipated increase in training costs for support staff identified thorugh the talent management grid, this is estimated at £20,000 budget bid for 24/25.
+Banded promotoinal gateways Workforce planning group Review of new appraisal process Core learning pathways for all staff 9/8/23 - Action plan added .
+1. Complete 2.Complete 3.
+Feb 2024 4.
+April 2024 Y There is an anticipated increase in training costs for support staff identified thorugh the talent management grid, this is estimated at £20,000 budget bid for 24/25.